The IRS is cracking down on

 money like check cashing services, as well.
 The effort was designed to

-ensure that these businesses were not assisting in
+ensure that these businesses were not assisting in identity theft or

 Increased enforcement efforts can lead to allegations against innocent people

 Unfortunately, the increased push by the IRS to find and prosecute individuals